Eldin Jakupović: Los Angeles FC

 On 9 January 2023, Jakupović signed a one-year contract with Los Angeles FC.
+On 8 April 2023, Jakupović made his debut and kept a clean sheet against Austin FC, which Los Angeles FC won 3–0.

 International career

 Jakupović has dual citizenship, both Bosnian and Swiss, and has represented both at under-21 level.

 He has played for Bosnia and Herzegovina U21 for two competitive matches, and a friendly match against Austria U21 for Switzerland on 1 March 2006.

 In August 2005, Jakupović received his first call-up to the Bosnia and Herzegovina national squad which was a match against Belgium and Lithuania, however he did not accept the call up.
 In March 2007, Jakupović was asked again to play for the senior Bosnia and Herzegovina against Norway, but declined the offer.

-Jakupović was included in the Swiss UEFA Euro 2008 squad.
-He made his debut on 20 August 2008 in a friendly match against Cyprus.
+Jakupović was included in the Swiss UEFA Euro 2008 squad as one of the two substitutes for Diego Benaglio, the first-choice goalkeeper at the time.
+He made his debut on 20 August 2008, in a friendly match against Cyprus.
 He was called up for the first two matches of 2010 FIFA World Cup qualification, but was an unused substitute.

 In October 2008, Jakupović said that he would not play again for the Swiss national team due to family reasons.